Welcome, Prospective Students!

 Advanced Placement (AP) classes cannot be used to fulfill this requirement but passing the AP test with a score of 3 or higher can be used.

-(CSU Northridge also offers an online Introductory Statistics course – MATH 140 – which is open to eligible SF State students. - Students must take at least one course from the Area D1: Social Sciences list or equivalent.
+4. Students must take at least one course from the Area D1: Social Sciences list or equivalent.
 The American Speech-Language Hearing Association requires the completion of a Social Science course in order to obtain the Certificate of Clinical Competence in Speech-Language Pathology or Audiology.
 Many schools expect applicants to have completed these courses to be considered for their graduate programs in the Speech, Language and Hearing Sciences.

 Advanced Placement (AP) classes cannot be used to fulfill this requirement (but a score of 3 or higher on the AP test in the subject area can be used for this requirement).